 - Fallout: New Vegas fills most of the caves with glowing, apparently radioactive fungus.

 - Fallout 4:

 - There are clusters of tall-stalked mushrooms scattered throughout the game world that glow with a steady green light.

-- The expansion Far Harbor introduces the lure weeds, aquatic plants found floating on standing water throughout the Island and — like almost all organisms in the game — heavily mutated by the fallout and other mutagens released during the Great War.
-Each plant sports one or two tall stalks tipped with flowers or flower-like structures that emit a bright yellow glow, strong enough to be visible during the day.
-Unfortunately, the structures look a great deal like the lures of the anglers, highly mutated, humanoid anglerfish the size of a person, which have developed the habit of lurking amongst patches of lure weeds, disguising their own lure as another plant as they wait for prey to walk close.
+- The expansion Far Harbor introduces the lure weeds, aquatic plants found floating on standing water throughout the Island.
+Each plant sports one or two tall stalks tipped with flower-like structures that emit a bright yellow glow, strong enough to be visible during the day.
+Unfortunately, these structures look a great deal like the lures of the anglers, highly mutated, humanoid anglerfish the size of a person, which have developed the habit of lurking amongst patches of lure weeds, disguising their own lure as another plant as they wait for prey to walk close.

 - The Legend of Zelda:

 - In The Legend of Zelda: Skyward Sword, the humongous mushrooms Link encounters in the dark corners of Skyview Temple emit a strong light blue glimmer that allows Link to see.

 - Several plants and mushrooms glow during the night in The Legend of Zelda: Breath of the Wild, most notably the Silent Shroom.
 It renders them far more noticeable to the player.
 Also, in the Korok Forest, there are luminescent peapods that act like streetlights.

 - Luminescent mushrooms grow on the massive tree around which the Haunted Towers are built in Luigi's Mansion: Dark Moon, adding to the general eeriness of the building.